Search waiting | Matsusada Precision

 Charged particle Sulfur Chemiluminescence Detector SCD The Sulfur Chemiluminescence Detector (SCD: Sulfur Chemiluminescence Detector) is a detector specialized for the detection of sulfur-containing compounds in gas chromatography (GC).

-Chemiluminescent sulfur detectors have the advantage of higher sensitivity and wider dynamic range than other sulfur detection techniques such as flame photometric detectors (FPD) and flame ionization detectors (FID).
+Chemiluminescent sulfur detectors have the advantage of higher sensitivity and wider dynamic range than other sulfur detection techniques, such as flame photometric detectors (FPD) and flame ionization detectors (FID).

 -

-Charged particle Quadrupole detector - A quadrupole detector is a common detector in Mass Spectrometry (MS)s.
+Charged particle Quadrupole detector - A quadrupole detector is a common detector in Mass Spectrometry (MS).
 Ions are separated and detected based on their mass-to-charge ratio (m/z).
 RF or DC voltages are applied to each rod of the quadrupole so that only ions with a specific mass-to-charge ratio (m/z) can pass through the detector.
-The quadrupole section functions as a mass Image processing filters and the ions that pass through are detected by an electron multiplier tube or other means.
+The quadrupole section functions as a mass Image processing filter, and the ions that pass through are detected by an electron multiplier tube or other means.
 By varying the RF and DC voltages, it is possible to scan a fixed range of mass-to-charge ratios and obtain mass spectra. -

 Charged particle Flame Photometric Detector FPD A Flame Photometric Detector (FPD) is a specialized detector used in gas chromatography (GC) for the detection and quantitation of sulfur (S) and phosphorus (P) compounds.
 It is very sensitive to these elements and is useful in environmental analysis, petroleum refining, and areas where the presence of sulfur and phosphorus compounds must be monitored.